 - Have you lived at the same address and had the same job for quite a few years?

 - Is your property a unit or a standard house on a block, in a metro or a large regional location?

-- Have you had limited enquiries for credit in the past few years (like credit cards, car loans, personal loans, interest-free facilities etc)?
+- In the past few years, have you had limited enquiries for credit (like credit cards, car loans, personal loans, interest-free facilities etc)?

 - Have you had perfect repayment history on any facility held with the bank (never been over the limit or overdue on any savings account, credit card or personal loan even if there was a valid reason)?

 - Have you not suffered any issues like job loss, illness or divorce that has caused you financial difficulties?

 - Do you have a clear credit history?

 If you can tick yes to all of these, you are in demand and are in a strong negotiating position with most lenders.
 Your current mortgage facility could likely offer you reductions in interest rates in order to retain you if you threaten to leave.

 If you ticked ‘no’ to some, you might find yourself in far less of a negotiating position.
 You might be shown the door if you threaten to take your business elsewhere or, after negotiating the purchase price of a property, your application may be declined or the bank may be willing to lend you a lot less than what you need.

 Turning a no into a yes